 Limiting information from other companies

-Nonaffiliated third parties may have access to information related to PeopleFirstBank customers that were obtained from other sources, such as through credit reporting agencies or public records.
-Solicitations based on the information are within control of PeopleFirstBank.
+Non-affiliated third parties may have access to information related to PeopleFirstBank customers that were obtained from other sources, such as through credit reporting agencies or public records.
+Solicitations based on this third-party information are not within control of PeopleFirstBank.
 As a consumer, if you wish to reduce the amount of national advertising you receive by mail from other companies, you may write to “Mail Preference Services, c/o Direct Marketing Association, P.O.
 Box 643, Carmel, NY 10512.
 Please include a check for $1 payable to “Mail Preference Service”.
 Or log on to www.
 Dmachoice.org.
 You should include complete information about each name and address you want excluded from national advertising lists.
 If you have moved within the past year, it is advisable to also include your old address.
-If you would like to remove your name from calling lists, log on to the Federal Trade Commissions’ National Do Not Call Registry web site at www.donotcall.gov or call (888)382-1222.
+If you would like to remove your name from calling lists, log on to the Federal Trade Commissions’ National Do Not Call Registry website at www.donotcall.gov or call (888)382-1222.
 If you would like to be excluded from pre-approved credit solicitations, you can call (888)567-8688 to notify all of the credit reporting bureaus or log on to www.optoutprescreen.com.

 If you suspect Identity Theft